 The purpose of the cross-dressing is intriguing.
 It occurs often in the myths.
 At the beginning of the Odyssey Athena dressed as a man when she spoke to Telemachus.
 Presumably she did so in order to pass unremarked in male company.
 Apollodorus, in his Library, tells us that Achilles dressed as a woman in order to escape the Trojan War.
 But these are mythical characters, and Diogenes’ characters are historical figures.
 It is plausible that Hipparchia was demonstrating equality with her husband, Crates, or possibly sharing clothes simply suited their lifestyle.
 Or perhaps there was additional meaning in that she was indicating that she could behave in public in the same way as a man, which also seems to be what Theano was suggesting.
 Lastheneia and Axiothea appear to have been full members of Plato’s school, attending together, and presumably, as philosophers, they reflected on what they were doing, and what they might be able to do dressed as men.
 In modern times women have cross-dressed in order to challenge male authority, or perhaps to convey questions about sexuality and gender roles.
 Perhaps ancient women did too, but Diogenes did not reveal their motives.

 Diogenes Laertius’ main concern was male philosophers.
-However, in his incidental mentions he revealed women who were poets, teachers, philosophers, writers, healers, perhaps astronomers, scholars and pupils, and women who went against society’s behavioural norms in order to live lives of their choosing.
+However, in his incidental mentions he revealed women who were poets, teachers, philosophers, writers, healers, perhaps astronomers, scholars and pupils, and women who went against society’s behavioral norms in order to live lives of their choosing.
 Some of them were angry, some of them were funny, and some of them were clever.
 In the next post I shall look at relationships within families, wives, mothers, daughters, and courtesans.

 Diogenes Laertius (2011) Lives of the Eminent Philosophers.
 Translated by Robert Drew Hicks.
 Witch Books.